abdrahmansoltan/Learning-Notes/Frontend/CSS Frameworks & Mehtodologies/StyledComponents.md

 - **Automatic vendor prefixing** (Browser Support)
   - You can use standard CSS properties, and styled components will add vendor prefixes should they be needed.
   - write your CSS to the current standard and let styled-components handle the rest.
+- **Preprocessing capabilities**
+  - Styled components uses Sass-like preprocessor behind the scenes called `stylis`.
+This means you can use Sass-like features such as nesting and mixins.
 - **Unique class names**
   - Styled components are independent of each other, and you do not have to worry about their names because the library handles that for you.
 - **Elimination of dead styles**